Biobix/BIOCLOCK/README.md

 OS: Linux (Ubuntu 22.04.5 LTS)
 Machine: x86_64 x86_64-conda-linux-gnu (64-bit)

-For reproducibility, see the full mamba/conda environment in [Bioclock_env.yml](./Bioclock_env.yml).
+For reproducibility, the mamba/conda environments (one for R and one for Python) are available in the folder [Environments](./Environments).
+There is both a completely resolved environment and a minimal environment for each.
+In case of system incompatibiblities when using the complete environment, use the minimal one.

-The following packages are installed in the R session using Bioconductor as they are not available in the conda package repository:
+The following GitHub packages are installed in the R session using Bioconductor as they are not available in the conda package repository:
- - illuminaHumanMethylationEPICv2manifest (version=0.99.1)
+ - illuminaHumanMethylationEPICv2manifest (GitHub release 0.99.1)
- - illuminaHumanMethylationEPICv2anno.20a1.hg38 (version=0.99.0)
+ - illuminaHumanMethylationEPICv2anno.20a1.hg38 (GitHub release 0.99.0)

 This repository will need to be cloned in order to calculate the PC clocks: https://github.com/MorganLevineLab/PC-Clocks

 ## DOI

-Zenodo DOI for this code:
+Zenodo DOI for this repository:

 DOI: 10.5281/zenodo.14674514